Ruth Manning-Sanders: Books

 She worked for two years with Rosaire's Circus in England.
 Her novel The Golden Ball.
 A Novel of the Circus (1954) is said to include parallels with the life of Leon LaRoche, a famed circus performer with Barnum & Bailey Circus from 1895 through 1902.

 Manning-Sanders was noted as a poet and novelist in the years up to World War II.
 At least two of her early poetry collections – Karn and Martha Wish-You-Ill – were published by the Hogarth Press, run by Leonard and Virginia Woolf.
 Three of her poems appeared in the 1918 volume "Twelve Poets, a Miscellany of New Verse", which also includes ten poems by Edward Thomas.
 She won the Blindman International Poetry Prize in 1926 for The City, and was for a time a protégée of the English author Walter de la Mare, who spent at least one holiday with the Manning-Sanders family in Cornwall.
 While living in Sennen, Cornwall, Manning-Sanders was for a time a neighbour of the British writer Mary Butts.

 The short story "John Pettigrew's Mirror" appeared in the 1951 anthology "One and All – A Selection of Stories from Cornwall," edited by Denys Val Baker.
 It was republished at least once, in the 1988 anthology "Ghost Stories" edited by Robert Westall.
 Her story, "The Goblins at the Bath House" from A Book of Ghosts and Goblins was read by Vincent Price on an LP entitled "The Goblins at the Bath House & The Calamander Chest," published by Caedmon in 1978 (TC 1574).

 She began collecting fairy tales into collections in 1966 with the publication of A Book of Dragons.
 She wrote seven more fairytale collections titled Giants Dwarfs, Witches, Wizards, Mermaids, Ghosts and Goblins and Princes and Princesses.
 These collections were illustrated by Robin Jacques.

-In the late 1960s/early 1970s, she published two collections titled A Book of Devils and Demons and Gianni and The Ogre.
+In the late 1960s and early 1970s, she published two collections titled A Book of Devils and Demons and Gianni and The Ogre.
 Robin Jacques also illustrated A Book of Devils and Demons.